-- Place chilled dough on a piece of parchment paper and sprinkle a little gluten free flour on top of the dough.
+- Unwrap and place chilled dough on a piece of parchment paper and sprinkle a little gluten free flour on top of the dough.
 Place another piece of parchment paper on top of the dough and using a rolling pin, roll out into a 12-inch circle that is 1/8 inch thick.
 Be careful not to roll the edges out too thin.

 - Remove the parchment paper from the top.
-Transfer dough, along with the parchment paper it is on, over to a baking sheet.
+Lift the parchment paper the dough is on and transfer it over to a cookie sheet.

-- Fold the outer edges of the dough, as shown in the images above.
+- Fold the outer edges of the dough all around the galette, as shown in the images above.

-- Bake for 45-minutes, until crust is golden brown.
+- Bake for 35-40 minutes, until crust is golden brown.